 Still today we live in a society where few truly believe in God.
 We have a choice – to believe and allow God to transform our lives through spiritual rebirth OR to not believe and continue to focus on earthly things.
 When we have doubts, we can either focus on the struggle or focus on Jesus in the midst of the struggle.
 He holds the answers and can help us get through our struggles.
 He can allow the struggle to strengthen our faith.

-The movies God’s Not Dead and God’s Not Dead 2 challenged people to either confirm that they BELIEVE in God or admit they have given up on the struggle and choose unbelief.
-Debates on whether there really is a God can be heard across social media, college class discussions and coffee shop conversations.
+Last year, the movie God’s Not Dead challenged people to either confirm that they BELIEVE in God or admit they have given up on the struggle and choose unbelief.
+Debates on whether there really is a God could be heard across social media, college class discussions and coffee shop conversations.
 If someone told you to come to the front of the class and convince those around you of God’s existence, would you?
 Better yet, could you?

 If you struggled with doubts but came out strong in your faith as a result of the struggle, it is necessary to now equip yourself for the conversations God is going to place before you.
 Let’s be ready to share why we BELIEVE what we BELIEVE.
 If you are still in the midst of the struggle to BELIEVE, trust someone with those doubts.
 Focus on Jesus in the midst of the doubts and allow Him to reveal Himself to you.
-Let Him give you a rebirth or new life experience that will help you to experience His presence and give you faith that God is most definitely not dead.
+Let Him give you a rebirth or new life experience that will help you to experience His presence and give you faith that God’s Not Dead.